force-net/DeepCloner/README.md

 ### Performance
 Cloning Speed can vary on many factors.
 This library contains some optimizations, e.g. structs are just copied, arrays also can be copied through Array.Copy if possible.
 So, real performance will depend on structure of your object.

 Tables below, just for information.
-Simple object with some fields ara cloned multiple times.
+Simple object with some fields is cloned multiple times.
 Preparation time (only affect first execution) excluded from tests.

 **Deep cloning**

   Method   |  Time (in ms)  | Comments
 ---|---|---
 Manual | 13 |  You should manually realize cloning.
 It requires a lot of work and can cause copy-paste errors, but it is fastest variant
-DeepClone / Unsafe | 331 | This variant is really slower than manual, but clones any object without preparation DeepClone / Safe | 411 | Safe variant based on on expressions [CloneExtensions](https://github.com/MarcinJuraszek/CloneExtensions) | 560 | Implementation of cloning objects on expression trees.
+DeepClone / Unsafe | 167 | This variant is really slower than manual, but clones any object without preparation DeepClone / Safe | 267 | Safe variant based on on expressions [CloneExtensions](https://github.com/MarcinJuraszek/CloneExtensions) | 560 | Implementation of cloning objects on expression trees.
+[NClone](https://github.com/mijay/NClone) | 901 | Not analyzed carefully, but author says that lib has a problem with a cyclic dependencies
+[Clone.Behave!](https://github.com/kalisohn/CloneBehave) | 8551 | Very slow, also has a dependency to fasterflect
+[GeorgeCloney](https://github.com/laazyj/GeorgeCloney) | 1996 | Has a lot limitations and prefers to clone through BinaryFormatter
+[Nuclex.Cloning](https://github.com/junweilee/Nuclex.Cloning/) | n/a | Crashed with a null reference exception
 BinaryFormatter | 15000 | Another way of deep object cloning through serializing/deserializing object.
 Instead of Json serializers - it maintains full graph of serializing objects and also do not call any method for cloning object.
 But due serious overhead, this variant is very slow

 **Shallow cloning**